champjss/grunt-htmlgen/README.md

 ## Release history

-* 2013-02-14    v0.1.0    Change the configuration by moving title, css, js options into the options object and let them support templating.
+* 2013-02-14    v0.1.0    Change the configuration by moving title, css, js options into the options.
 * 2013-02-14    v0.0.1    First release.